appfolio/abprof/README.md

 ## Usage

+### Quick Start - Run Two Programs

+The simplest way to use ABProf is the "abcompare" command.
+Give it two commands, let it run them for you and measure the results.
+If your command contains spaces, put it in quotes - standard shell programming.

+    $ abcompare "cd ../vanilla_ruby && ./tool/runruby.rb ../optcarrot/bin/optcarrot --benchmark ../optcarrot/examples/Lan_Master.nes >> /dev/null" \
+      "cd ../alt_ruby && ./tool/runruby.rb ../optcarrot/bin/optcarrot --benchmark ../optcarrot/examples/Lan_Master.nes >> /dev/null"

+This defaults to basic settings (10 iterations of burn-in before measuring, P value of 0.05, etc.)  You can change them on the command line.
+Running this way is simple, straightforward, and will take a little longer to converge since it's paying the start-a-process tax every time it takes a measurement.

+Run "abcompare --help" if you want to see what command-line options you can supply.
+For more control in the results, see below.

+The abcompare command is identical to abprof except that it uses a raw command, not harness code.
+See below for details.

+### Quick Start - Test Harness

-Loading and running a program is slow, and it adds a lot of variable overhead which can make it hard to sample the specific operations that you want to measure.
-So ABProf prefers to run both programs and then just sample them on demand.
-That requires a bit of an interface for the programs you're running.
+Loading and running a program is slow, and it adds a lot of variable overhead.
+That can make it hard to sample the specific operations that you want to measure.
+ABProf prefers to just do the operations you want without restarting the worker processes constantly.
+That takes a bit of harness code to do well.

 In Ruby, there's an ABProf library you can use which will take care of that interface.
 That's the easiest way to use it, especially since you're running a benchmark anyway and would need some structure around your code.

-In the future there may also be a "just run the program, even though that's slow" mode.

 For a Ruby snippet to be profiled, do this: